 (MA in Translation & Interpretation, Philology, Education & English Language and Literature; PhD in Linguistics)

 I was born and grew up in the USSR, a huge country with diverse people and many cultures living together.
 When I lived in Russia, for 10 years I worked as a university professor and an administrator of the department.
 I loved my work and my country.
-When we moved to Canada, I worked as an instructor for the University of Manitoba and volunteered for the Immigrant Centre until I got a one of a kind position with Altered Minds Inc. I coordinate our interpreters: we have several hundreds of wonderful people in our database.
-I arrange for regular and special presentations with our many partner agencies and various organization in the community.
-I bring in resources and materials for our programs, and I teach a class.
+When we moved to Canada, I worked as an instructor for the University of Manitoba and volunteered for the Immigrant Centre until I got a one of a kind position with Altered Minds Inc. I coordinated hundreds of interpreters, arranged guest speaker presentations with various organization in the community, and taught Entry program.

 The best part of my job is meeting people from all over the world and getting rich from their experience.
 When my young family of three came to Canada several years ago, we did not know a single person here and we had not been to Winnipeg before.
 Now, we have travelled all over Manitoba, Canada and the USA, we have met many great people and made some good friends.
 Canada has become our second home.
 I believe that we should keep on trying and doing our best in all the circumstances, we should trust ourselves and be open to other people’s support.